alvaro-araya/arch-install/README.md

 REQUIRED - Partition 2: `/dev/nvme0n1p2` => LINUX FILESYSTEM : ?
 GiB
 OPTIONAL - Partition 3: `/dev/nvme0n1p3` => LINUX SWAP : ?
 GiB (4GiB is recommended)
 ```
+If you're going to use swap, please uncomment the lines 43 and 44 of `arch-install-02`

 ## Script Execution

 After creating the drive partitions, you'll need to modify the name of the user, so it suits your needs.
 To do such task, all you need is `sed`